 U.S. Treasuries are generally considered one of the safest—if not the safest—investments in the global financial markets.
 While this may be true, it still depends on how you invest.
 If you approach Treasuries in the wrong way, they can be quite risky.

 Why Treasuries Are Considered Safe

 There are two kinds of risk in the bond market: credit risk and interest rate risk.
 Credit risk is the risk that an issuer will default, while interest rate risk accounts for the impact of changes in prevailing rates.
 Treasuries are risk-free is in the first instance: credit risk.
-Despite concerns about the United States’ fiscal health, U.S. government bonds are seen as being among the world’s safest in terms of the likelihood that their interest and principal being paid on time.
+Despite concerns about the United States’ fiscal health, U.S. government bonds are seen as being among the world’s safest in terms of the likelihood of their interest and principal being paid on time.
 The United States has never defaulted on its debt in the modern era, although there were some cases of restructuring in the 1800s.